(5) 02 Mar 2011, 04:54AM: Wikimedia:

 These take a while to write up, so I'll save David Pennock's microecon research overview, Sebastien Lahaie's "Advertiser Preference Modeling in Sponsored

 Search," and Sharad Goel's confidence calibration project for later posts.
+[Edited 9 June 2014 to say: no, sorry, I will not be adding Part II.]

 # 03 Mar 2011, 09:02AM: Scan-sational: